VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -fs.disableMmap
      Whether to use pread() instead of mmap() for reading data files.
 By default, mmap() is used for 64-bit arches and pread() is used for 32-bit arches, since they cannot read data files bigger than 2^32 bytes in memory. mmap() is usually faster for reading small data chunks than pread()
   -gcp.pubsub.publish.byteThreshold int
      Publish a batch when its size in bytes reaches this value.
-See https://docs.victoriametrics.com/vmagent/#writing-metrics-to-pubsub .
+See {{% ref "./vmagent.md#writing-metrics-to-pubsub" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/ (default 1000000)
+See {{% ref "./enterprise.md" %}} (default 1000000)
   -gcp.pubsub.publish.countThreshold int
      Publish a batch when it has this many messages.
-See https://docs.victoriametrics.com/vmagent/#writing-metrics-to-pubsub .
+See {{% ref "./vmagent.md#writing-metrics-to-pubsub" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/ (default 100)
+See {{% ref "./enterprise.md" %}} (default 100)
   -gcp.pubsub.publish.credentialsFile string
      Path to file with GCP credentials to use for PubSub client.
 If not set, default credentials will be used (see Workload Identity for K8S or https://cloud.google.com/docs/authentication/application-default-credentials).
-See https://docs.victoriametrics.com/vmagent/#writing-metrics-to-pubsub .
+See {{% ref "./vmagent.md#writing-metrics-to-pubsub" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
   -gcp.pubsub.publish.delayThreshold value
      Publish a non-empty batch after this delay has passed.
-See https://docs.victoriametrics.com/vmagent/#writing-metrics-to-pubsub .
+See {{% ref "./vmagent.md#writing-metrics-to-pubsub" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
      The following optional suffixes are supported: s (second), m (minute), h (hour), d (day), w (week), y (year).
 If suffix isn't set, then the duration is counted in months (default 10ms)
   -gcp.pubsub.publish.maxOutstandingBytes int
      The maximum size of buffered messages to be published.
 If less than or equal to zero, this is disabled.
-See https://docs.victoriametrics.com/vmagent/#writing-metrics-to-pubsub .
+See {{% ref "./vmagent.md#writing-metrics-to-pubsub" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/ (default -1)
+See {{% ref "./enterprise.md" %}} (default -1)
   -gcp.pubsub.publish.maxOutstandingMessages int
      The maximum number of buffered messages to be published.
 If less than or equal to zero, this is disabled.
-See https://docs.victoriametrics.com/vmagent/#writing-metrics-to-pubsub .
+See {{% ref "./vmagent.md#writing-metrics-to-pubsub" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/ (default 100)
+See {{% ref "./enterprise.md" %}} (default 100)
   -gcp.pubsub.publish.timeout value
      The maximum time that the client will attempt to publish a bundle of messages.
-See https://docs.victoriametrics.com/vmagent/#writing-metrics-to-pubsub .
+See {{% ref "./vmagent.md#writing-metrics-to-pubsub" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
      The following optional suffixes are supported: s (second), m (minute), h (hour), d (day), w (week), y (year).
 If suffix isn't set, then the duration is counted in months (default 60s)
   -gcp.pubsub.subscribe.credentialsFile string
      Path to file with GCP credentials to use for PubSub client.
 If not set, default credentials are used (see Workload Identity for K8S or https://cloud.google.com/docs/authentication/application-default-credentials ).
-See https://docs.victoriametrics.com/vmagent/#reading-metrics-from-pubsub .
+See {{% ref "./vmagent.md#reading-metrics-from-pubsub" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
   -gcp.pubsub.subscribe.defaultMessageFormat string
      Default message format if -gcp.pubsub.subscribe.topicSubscription.messageFormat is missing.
-See https://docs.victoriametrics.com/vmagent/#reading-metrics-from-pubsub .
+See {{% ref "./vmagent.md#reading-metrics-from-pubsub" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/ (default "promremotewrite")
+See {{% ref "./enterprise.md" %}} (default "promremotewrite")
   -gcp.pubsub.subscribe.topicSubscription array
      GCP PubSub topic subscription in the format: projects/<project-id>/subscriptions/<subscription-name>.
-See https://docs.victoriametrics.com/vmagent/#reading-metrics-from-pubsub .
+See {{% ref "./vmagent.md#reading-metrics-from-pubsub" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -gcp.pubsub.subscribe.topicSubscription.concurrency array
      The number of concurrently processed messages for topic subscription specified via -gcp.pubsub.subscribe.topicSubscription flag.
-See https://docs.victoriametrics.com/vmagent/#reading-metrics-from-pubsub .
+See {{% ref "./vmagent.md#reading-metrics-from-pubsub" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/ (default 0)
+See {{% ref "./enterprise.md" %}} (default 0)
      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to default value.
   -gcp.pubsub.subscribe.topicSubscription.isGzipped array
      Enables gzip decompression for messages payload at the corresponding -gcp.pubsub.subscribe.topicSubscription.
 Only prometheus, jsonline, graphite and influx formats accept gzipped messages.
-See https://docs.victoriametrics.com/vmagent/#reading-metrics-from-pubsub .
+See {{% ref "./vmagent.md#reading-metrics-from-pubsub" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to false.
   -gcp.pubsub.subscribe.topicSubscription.messageFormat array
      Message format for the corresponding -gcp.pubsub.subscribe.topicSubscription.
 Valid formats: influx, prometheus, promremotewrite, graphite, jsonline .
-See https://docs.victoriametrics.com/vmagent/#reading-metrics-from-pubsub .
+See {{% ref "./vmagent.md#reading-metrics-from-pubsub" %}}.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -graphiteListenAddr string